Available until September 26, 2018

 IRS Program Number: CZTXU-Q-00721-16-O

-This webcast will address the very complex rules of RMDs and the diverse circumstances a plan administrator faces in dealing with a variety of participant scenarios.
-We will offer real-life situations and solutions based on the guidance where it exists and best practice options for the gray areas we often encounter in the administration of plans.
-This webcast will be devoted to DC plan RMDs; however, we also will briefly discuss DB RMDs in light of the growing popularity of DC/DB combo plans.
-We will also discuss aggregation of RMDs and participants with multiple plans over their lifetime.
+This webcast addresses the complex rules of RMDs and the diverse circumstances a plan administrator faces in dealing with a variety of participant scenarios.
+Explore real-life situations and solutions based on the guidance where it exists and best practice options for the gray areas we often encounter in the administration of plans.
+This webcast is devoted to DC plan RMDs; however, it also covers DB RMDs in light of the growing popularity of DC/DB combo plans.
+Discuss aggregation of RMDs and participants with multiple plans over their lifetime.

 1. Compare and contrast the intricate rules related to the RBD for five-percent owners and non-fve-percent owners